LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

 describe the issue.
 However, the team seldom uses fields apart from the list above.

-.. note:: We use epics in JIRA and link our issues to them to get a convenient
+.. important:: We use epics in JIRA and link our issues to them to get a
-          label on each each issue when we look at a sprint board or the issue backlog.
-We have an epic for each of our components and the epic name matches the component name for this purpose.
+               convenient label on each each issue when we look at a sprint board or the issue backlog.
+We have an epic for each of our components for this purpose and the epic name matches the corresponding component name.

 Starting and stopping work on an issue
 ---------------------------------------